raspberrypilearning/parent-detector/WORKSHEET.md

 For example, if the time now was the 11th of February 2014 at 10:24 AM and 18 seconds the file name would be something like this: `2014-02-11_10.24.18.h264`.
 This uses the format of `YEAR-MONTH-DAY_HOUR.MINUTE.SECOND.h264`; the h264 part is the format the video will be recorded in.
 It's the same format used by YouTube.

 To do this, we need to import the `datetime` Python module and write a function to generate the filename.
-See `getFileName` below; this uses the *string from time- function to insert the values from the current time into the specified string format.
+See `getFileName` below; this uses the *string from time* function to insert the values from the current time into the specified string format.
 Then you simply use the commands to start and stop the recording using the generated file name.
 These should happen at the same time as the preview commands respectively.

 ```
 nano pirCamera.py